Dr Theodora Dallas, MSc, PhD, PgCAP, CPsychol, AFBPsS, FHEA

 Email: firstname.lastname@example.orgTelephone: +44 (0) 20 7882 2041Room Number: 2.13, Yvonne Carter Building

-Dr Theodora Dallas is Chartered Psychologist with the British Psychological Society (BPS) and a full member of the Division of Health Psychology (DHP).
+Dr Theodora Dallas is a Lecturer in Mental Health and the Director of the MSc Mental Health: Psychological Therapies in the Centre for Psychiatry & Mental Health, Wolfson Institute of Population Health.
+Dr Dallas is a Chartered Psychologist with the British Psychological Society (BPS) and a full member of the Division of Health Psychology (DHP).
 She also holds a PgCAP and she is a Fellow of the Higher Education Academy.
 Dr Dallas holds an MSc in Health Psychology and a PhD in Applied Social Sciences.
 Her PhD explored factors that contribute to patient satisfaction in two European health care systems.
 She has developed a scale that assesses patient health care evaluations, patient satisfaction, expectations, health care experiences, interpersonal qualities of the doctor-patient relationship and health care contextual factors at both micro and macro level; the quality of the doctor-patient relationship was found to be an important determinant of patient satisfaction and medical adherence.
 She has worked in academia as a lecturer for many years and her teaching experience includes a range of applied areas, such as counselling, mental health, health psychology and wellbeing, research methods, individual differences and social psychology.
 In the past, she has also provided consultancy workshops for junior doctors on communication skills.
 At the start of her career, she has received training from the Psychiatric Unit at the University Hospital of Ioannina, Greece on psychological assessment.

 Outside her teaching role, she is a keen reader of philosophy, history and ancient Greek literature and plays the guitar.